-- 1) Names of academic centers and institutes if they meet the same / similar criteria as service / transaction centers listed below. - 2) Names of auditoriums if the facility is regularly used for public presentations, lectures, etc. - 3) Service / transaction points open and available to the public (library, clinic, gallery, computing center, etc.). - 4) Name of an academic program office if the program generates a significant number of site visits by students or the public, and if the program offices and operations are centralized within the facility.
-(Note An academic program office may be removed from a sign if another entity that ranks higher on the scale takes up occupancy in the facility.) - g.
+- 2) Names of auditoriums if the facility is regularly used for public presentations, lectures, etc. - 3) Service / transaction points open and available to the public (library, clinic, gallery, computing center, etc.). - 4) Name of an academic program office if the program generates a significant number of site visits by students or the public, and if the program offices and operations are centralized within the facility.
+(Note - An academic program office may be removed from a sign if another entity that ranks higher on the scale takes up occupancy in the facility.) - g.
 The following information may not be included on exterior building I.D. signs: - 1) Non-academic program offices - 2) Academic offices that do not meet the criteria of f.4 - 3) Section Offices - 4) Centers and institutes that do not have a public interface component - 5) Personal names of building occupants - h.
 FMD's Sign Shop applies detailed font type, size, and spacing guidelines in these production of uniform identification signs. - ii.
 Attached to Buildings: Buildings shall be identified by lettering in all capitals using either carved-in-stone or projected, pin-mounted letters.
 In general, signs should be located above major building entrances.
 However, depending on sight-lines and building configuration, sign location may be located at the discretion of the OUA. - Letters carved in stone (or sand blasted into precast or stone) shall be Legacy Font.
-Size of font and use of seraph or sansseraph shall be determined by the OUA. - b.
+Size of font and use of serif or sans-serif shall be determined by the OUA.

+- b.
 Projected, pin mounted letters shall be 1⁄2-inch thick cast bronze, black non-ferrous metal, or brushed aluminum and shall be Helvetica Medium font.
 Typically, sizes shall range from 4 inches to 8 inches at the discretion of the OUA. - c.
-In rare instances, the metal identification sign described above as a free-standing sign may be mounted on a building, where site limitations preclude a free-standing sign, as on downtown streets.

-C. Informational Signs and Parking Signs
+In rare instances, the metal identification sign described above as a freestanding sign may be mounted on a building, where site limitations preclude a free-standing sign, as on downtown streets. - C. Informational Signs and Parking Signs - i.
 Blue and black signs shall be used for signs which are more informational in nature, such as directional or parking information.
 These sign types shall be limited in use and provide for basic identification and wayfinding needs that are outside the context of building and complex identification.
-The UGA Grounds Department sign shop shall determine the placement and appearance of all informational and parking signs.

-D. Regulation / Code Required Signs

-Road signs, ADA signs, fire and life safety signs, and all other signs required by code or regulation shall be governed by the Reference Manual of Uniform Traffic Control Devices and any other applicable regulatory parameters.
+The UGA Grounds Department sign shop shall determine the placement and appearance of all informational and parking signs. - D. Regulation / Code Required Signs - Road signs, ADA signs, fire and life safety signs, and all other signs required by code or regulation shall be governed by the Reference Manual of Uniform Traffic Control Devices and any other applicable regulatory parameters.

-E. Campus Directories / Location Maps
+- E. Campus Directories / Location Maps - i.

-- i.
 Directories should be placed at logical locations throughout campus. - a.
 Campus maps with "You Are Here" identification: Campus maps shall be placed at logical locations throughout campus.
 They should not be placed where they obstruct entryway views, historic views, or prominent views of campus.
 These signs should be constructed to fade into the campus landscape.
 Preferably these should be constructed so that they can be updated regularly and cost effectively.